melitele/sax-stream/Readme.md

 Create passing options object:

-- `tag` - names of the tag or tags to select objects from XML file
+- `tag` - name of the tag to select objects from XML file, an Array of tag names can be used - when multiple tags are specified stream pushes `{ tag, record }` tuples
 - `highWaterMark` - size of internal transform stream buffer - defaults to 350 objects
 - `strict` - default to false, if `true` makes sax parser to accept valid XML only
 - `trim`, `normalize`, `lowercase`, `xmlns`, `position`, `strictEntities`, `noscript` - passed to [sax] parser